0xAS/0xas.github.com/_posts/2014-11-11-Primer-C++-Ch2-Notes.md

 **Chapter 8: The IO Library**

 - Definitions:
+    + *base class*: a class that is the parent of another class.
+The base class defines the interface that a derived class inherits.
+    + *derived class*: a class that shares the interface with its parent class.
     + *condition states*: A set of condition state members that indicate whether a given IO object is in a usable state, or has encountered a particular kind of error.
 - Notes:
     + The standard IO types are defined in three separate headers: